Three Ds of antisemitism: Author and history

-The concept was formulated by Israeli politician Natan Sharansky in 2003, who at the time was a minister without portfolio in the Israeli government.
+The concept was formulated by Israeli politician and Soviet dissident Natan Sharansky in 2003, who at the time was a minister without portfolio in the Israeli government.
 It was first published in Jewish Political Studies Review, a journal run by the Israeli think tank Jerusalem Center for Public Affairs, in 2004.

 Main concepts

-According to Sharansky, the 3D test helps with exposing antisemitism that "hide[s] behind the veneer of legitimate criticism of Israel".

-Professor Irwin Cotler has said that "we've got to set up certain boundaries of where [criticism of Israel] does cross the line, because I’m one of those who believes strongly, not only in free speech, but also in rigorous debate, and discussion, and dialectic, and the like.
+According to Sharansky, the 3D test prevents situations where antisemitism is allowed to "hide behind the veneer of legitimate criticism of Israel".
+In other cases, the 3D test is used to identify when anti-Zionist rhetoric crosses the line into antisemitism, even if the original motivation was not antisemitic.
+Professor Irwin Cotler has said that "we've got to set up certain boundaries of where [criticism of Israel] does cross the line, because I'm one of those who believes strongly, not only in free speech, but also in rigorous debate, and discussion, and dialectic, and the like.
 If you say too easily that everything is anti-Semitic, then nothing is anti-Semitic, and we no longer can make distinctions."